BusayoDee/LITA_Class_Documentation/README.md

 ### Inference

- 1. It can be deduced that a total number of 237 employee have left the company with the attrition rate to be 16%
+ 1. It can be deduced that a total number of 237 Employee have left the company with the attrition rate to be 16%
- 2. The company currently has a total of 1233 employee
+ 2. The company currently has a total of 1233 Employee
- 3. The department with the highest count of attrition is R &D while the department with the least is H
+ 3. The department with the highest count of attrition is R&D while the department with the least attrition count is HR
- 4. The Average age of employee in the company is 37
+ 4. The Average age of Employee in the company is 37
  5. Based on the attrition count by gender, we have more males leaving the company than females
+ 6. It can be infered that based on the current Employee the current age range with the highest staff is age band (35-44)years and next to that is (25-34)years

 #### Filtered chart by Educational Field
 #### Human Resource